 Offer great protection

 These hiking boots brought to you by Merrell are not only heavy-duty boots that will keep you protected and secure while on your hiking trip but they are also quite stylish.
-These hiking shoes are also brought to you by a well-known brand and when looking to get gear from a well-known brand you can expect that you are getting quality.Read more
+These hiking shoes are DESIGNED by a well-known brand and when looking to get gear from a well-known brand you can expect that you are getting quality.Read more

-These hiking boots offer great protection as they are quite high on the ankle which will not only keep your ankles protected against critters and insects but also provide your ankle with stability in case you slip.
+They offer great protection as they are quite high on the ankle which will not only keep your ankles protected against critters and insects but also provide your ankle with stability in case you slip.
 The last thing you want while out in the middle of the wilderness is to slip and roll your ankle.
-That is why a high ankle hiking boots are important as it will give you extra support and ensure that you will complete your hike without issue.
+That is why high ankle hiking boots are important as they will give you extra support and ensure that you will complete your hike without issue.

-These hiking boots from Merrell offer great weather resistance as all any boot should, they will not only protect you against the weather elements but also from dirt and other things you would expect while out in the wilderness.
-If you are going to hike in some really wet weather conditions, you could also think about investing in a waterproofing spray for the extra protection for your hiking gear.
-These sprays are also great protection for your backpacking tent.
+These offer great weather resistance as all any boot should, they will not only protect you against the weather elements but also from dirt and other things you would expect while out in the wilderness.

-This pair of hiking boots are made from 100% leather and mesh which means they are made to last and are not made from cheap material that you can not rely on.
-The soles are also made from Vibram rubber which means it is tough and can take a beating.
+This pair of hiking boots are made from 100% leather and mesh which means they will last.
+The soles are also made from Vibram rubber which can take a beating.
 If you are looking for a tough new pair of hiking boots, these just might be the ones for you.

 Durable sole and overall construction